lenoctambule/ctf-writeups/hacktheboo/rev/secure_transfer/README.md

 5) Receiver decrypts the data using AES-CBC
 ```

-Then looking at Ghidra, we get the values of variables that interests us the most which are the initialization value and the key.
+Then we look for the values of variables that interests us the most which are the initialization value and the key.

 Finding the initialization value is straight forward :
 ```c